mdabir1203/mdabir1203/README.md

 Through technical deep-dives, framework breakdowns, and the occasional "our Cloudflare secret broke everything" story.

 2026 target: 1 million+ minds.

-## Things we did

-- Reversed engineered Axios, Tokyo, Serde, Bun, Django api to build a complete mental model of the frameworks and explain them in the most simplest manner
-- Next up : DeepSpeed - Rig
-- Won Redis Side Quest Hackathon for bringing agents to Network Security
-- MIT Hackanation 2026 February Next Top Project (SmartSwap)
-- Reaching out to more than 269K People Worldwide with our Technical Analysis

 ## My Technical Post